greenboxal/doggohub/doc/workflow/gitlab_flow.md

 This allows a wide variety of branching strategies and workflows.
 Almost all of these are an improvement over the methods used before git.
 But many organizations end up with a workflow that is not clearly defined, overly complex or not integrated with issue tracking systems.
-Therefore we propose the GitLab flow as clearly defined set of best practices.
+Therefore we propose the DoggoHub flow as clearly defined set of best practices.
 It combines [feature driven development](https://en.wikipedia.org/wiki/Feature-driven_development) and [feature branches](http://martinfowler.com/bliki/FeatureBranch.html) with issue tracking.

 Organizations coming to git from other version control systems frequently find it hard to develop an effective workflow.
-This article describes the GitLab flow that integrates the git workflow with an issue tracking system.
+This article describes the DoggoHub flow that integrates the git workflow with an issue tracking system.
 It offers a simple, transparent and effective way to work with git.

 ![Four stages (working copy, index, local repo, remote repo) and three steps between them](four_stages.png)